yberreby/yberreby.github.io/content/posts/2025-11-25-strangedraw/index.md

 Is it nearly as polished as I would have made it by myself?
 Of course not.
 But _would I have made it myself_, given the time investment?
 Maybe, maybe not; maybe much later.

-I have decided to call this fun little side project "StrangeDraw" (or `strangedraw` - capitalization TBD), in honor of the strange attractors that inspired it and that give it texture.
+I have decided to call this fun little side project "StrangeDraw" (or `strangedraw`—capitalization TBD), in honor of the strange attractors that inspired it and that give it texture.
 I find the idea of _drawing with chaos_ fascinating.

 If I can find the time and there is interest, I might do a proper GitHub release at some point in the future, turning this from a one-off demo into a proper library.
 If you think this would be cool, please [shoot me an email](mailto:me@yberreby.com) or [open an issue here](https://github.com/yberreby/strangedraw/issues) with suggestions!
 I am debating how to approach it.
 Perhaps I will use it as an excuse to write some [Julia](https://julialang.org/) code[^1].
 Or maybe I'll see how useable [IREE](https://iree.dev/) is for writing retargetable compute kernels using [MLIR Linalg](https://iree.dev/community/blog/2024-01-29-iree-mlir-linalg-tutorial/?hl=en-US#:~:text=The%20point%20of%20the%20above,intermediate%20representation%20in%20this%20compiler.)[^2].